dolivej/MySensor/README.md

 The following open source packages make this project possible!
 Check them out for how to use them and to understand how they are used in the project.
 * [React-Navigation](https://reactnavigation.org/)
-  * This is an incredible package that allows for various types of navigation in a mobile app like stacks, drawers and tab navigation
+  * This is a package that allows for various types of navigation in a mobile app like stacks, drawers and tab navigation
-  * It is super well documented and very customizable
+  * Well documented and very customizable
 * [React-Native-Background-Fetch](https://www.npmjs.com/package/react-native-background-fetch)
   * This is a great free package from transistorsoftware that allows for you to set up background jobs that can run when an app is closed
 * [React-Native-Background-Timer](https://github.com/ocetnik/react-native-background-timer)
   * This package allows for a similar function to traditional setInterval, however it persists even when the app is minimized!
   * `NOTE: this package only works with class functions and cannot access hook useState!`
 * [React-Native-BLE-PLX](https://polidea.github.io/react-native-ble-plx/)
-  * Extreemly well documented package which handles all BLE aspects including being able to turn on the device bluetooth scanner
+  * Well documented package which handles all BLE aspects including being able to turn on the device bluetooth scanner
   * `NOTE: this package returns alot of cyclic objects so if you try to print them out directly you may get un-expected outputs as console.log cyclic objects can be a bit wonky, as a hack, if you want to print them you can wrap them in a array`
 * [React-Native-Push-Notifications](https://www.npmjs.com/package/react-native-push-notification)
-  * Very simple and easy to use package that allows for local push notifications
+  * Simple and easy to use package that allows for local push notifications
 * [React-Native-Firebase](https://rnfirebase.io/)
   * Amazing service from firebase that covers the authentication, cloud and analytical aspect of a mobile application
-  * Well documented, very generous free tier for testing/building
+  * Well documented with free tier for testing/building

 <!-- GETTING STARTED -->